christroutner/gatsby-ipfs-personal-blog/markdown/research/bitcoin-cash/full-stack-bch.md

 - [slp-cli-wallet](https://www.npmjs.com/package/slp-cli-wallet) is an application-level JavaScript library that is intended to be paired with bch-js.
 It provides very high-level calls for applications to interact with the BCH blockchain.<br /><br />

 It will take weeks to sync the full node and indexers on a home computer.
-To shorten this time, [I sell a hard drive](https://bchjs.cash) that contains the fully synced databases containing the last eleven years of blockchain data.
-The files on that hard drive are intended to work with the above Docker containers.
+To shorten this time, [you can download pre-synced databases](https://fullstack.cash/cashstrap) that contain the last eleven years of blockchain data.
+Those files are intended to work with the above Docker containers.
 It should reduce the time syncing to a couple hours.

-Alternatively, I've set up a server that syndicated the above databases over IPFS and BitTorrent.
-You can access the information to [download the files here](https://fullstack.cash/cashstrap).

-A final tip: Avoid testnet.
+A final tip: <u>Avoid testnet</u>.
 It's traditional to develop apps using the testnet so that you don't waste real money.
 But the reality is that testnet is often too flaky to use, for a number of reasons.
 At the same time, it's possible to send 1000 sat (0.00001 BCH, a fraction of a penny) transactions on mainnet, with a mining fee of 1 sat/byte, while maintaining a high confidence that the transaction will be included in the next block.
 That makes a compelling argument to use mainnet for app testing instead of testnet.
 Most developers I know, including myself, take this approach.

 ## Getting Support
 The Bitcoin Cash space is a rapidly moving target.
 The core concepts in this article won't change much, but the tools, implementations, and libraries are in a constant state of flux.
 A big part of being a successful full stack developer is injecting yourself into the community, so that you can ride the flow of ever-changing information.
 Most of the community discourse takes place on [Telegram](https://telegram.org/):

-- [BITBOX Devs](https://t.me/bitboxdevs) is a public channel for asking questions around rest.bitcoin.com, BITBOX SDK, and SLP SDK.<br /><br />
+- [bch-js-toolkit](https://t.me/bch_js_toolkit) is a public channel for asking questions and getting support for [bch-js](https://www.npmjs.com/package/@chris.troutner/bch-js), [bch-api](https://github.com/christroutner/bch-api), and the [FullStack.cash](https://fullstack.cash) cloud service.<br /><br />

-- [Permissionless Software Foundation](https://t.me/permissionless_software) is a channel for discussing bch-js, bch-api, slp-cli-wallet, and other software sponsored by the [Permissionless Software Foundation](https://psfoundation.cash)<br /><br />
+- [Permissionless Software](https://t.me/permissionless_software) is a channel for discussing PSF inititives like FullStack.cash, its business plan, the PSF token, and other software sponsored by the [Permissionless Software Foundation](https://psfoundation.cash)<br /><br />

 - [Simpleledger](https://t.me/simpleledger) is the place to explore and ask questions around SLP tokens.<br /><br />